opea-project/docs/examples/ChatQnA/deploy/nvidia.md

 ```

-TGI service generate text for the input prompt.
+TGI service generates text for the input prompt.
 Here is the expected result from TGI:

 ```
 {"generated_text":"We have all heard the buzzword, but our understanding of it is still growing.
 It’s a sub-field of Machine Learning, and it’s the cornerstone of today’s Machine Learning breakthroughs.\n\nDeep Learning makes machines act more like humans through their ability to generalize from very large"}